Miguel-Rmz/CleanTemp-Windows/README.md

 # CleanTemp-Windows
-Cleans TEMP directory in Windows
+Cleans TEMP directory in Windows and logs results